-- (1) Within ten (10) days after the entry of a judgment allowing costs, the prevailing party shall serve and file an application for the taxation of costs.
-The application shall be on a Bill of Costs form, which shall be furnished by the clerk.
-If an application for costs is received that is not on the appropriate form, the clerk shall promptly notify the party seeking costs, forward the form, and extend the time for filing the amended claim form no more than ten (10) days. - (2) The application shall contain an itemized schedule of the costs in a statement signed by the attorney for the applicant that the schedule is correct and that the costs were necessarily incurred.
-The application shall be heard by the clerk not less than five (5)
+- Within ten (10) days after the entry of a judgment allowing costs, the prevailing party shall serve and file an application for the taxation of costs.
+The application shall be made on Form G, Application for Taxation of Costs. - (2) The application shall contain an itemized schedule of the costs in a statement signed by the attorney for the applicant that the schedule is correct and that the costs were necessarily incurred.
+The application shall be heard by the clerk not less than five (5) nor more than ten (10) days after it is filed, and notice of the time of hearing shall be endorsed upon it.

-- nor more than ten (10) days after it is filed, and notice of the time of hearing shall be endorsed upon it. - (3) Any objections by opposing counsel to the application for costs must be filed at least twenty-four (24) hours prior to the time set for the hearing. - (4) Upon failure to comply with this Rule, all costs, other than the clerk's costs, which may be inserted in the judgment without application, shall be waived.
-At the option of the clerk the hearing may be held by telephone conference call. - (b) Depositions.
+- (3) Any objections by opposing counsel to the application for costs must be filed at least twenty-four (24) hours prior to the time set for the hearing. - Upon failure to comply with this Rule, all costs, other than the clerk's costs, which may be inserted in the judgment without application, shall be waived.
+At the option of the clerk the hearing may be held by telephone conference call.

+(b) Depositions.
 In taxing costs of depositions, the clerk shall allow the fees of the Court Reporter at the rates specified by the Judicial Conference of the United States, or the actual fees paid by the prevailing party, whichever is less.
-The party seeking costs shall furnish evidence that the deposition was used at trial or in support of a motion for summary judgment. - (c) Transcripts.
+The party seeking costs shall furnish evidence that the deposition was used at trial or in support of a motion for summary judgment.

+(c) Transcripts.
 In taxing costs of transcripts the clerk shall allow fees of the Court Reporter at the rate specified by the Judicial Conference of the United States, or the actual fees paid by the prevailing party for the original or any portion of the transcript furnished to the Court unless it appears that it was not necessary to obtain the transcript for use in the case.
 In the absence of an objection from the adverse party, the clerk may presume that any portion of the transcript for which costs are claimed was reasonably necessary for the development of the case.